esperanca/personal_website/src/posts/weeknote-039.md

 ### Meaning is pain

 Like many of you, I have lost important people in my life.
-My three grandparents and my best friend are the ones I am still struggling to mourn.
+My three grandparents and my best friend are the ones I am still struggling to mourn, and this happened before the pandemic.
 Mainly because I didn't have the opportunity to say goodbye properly.
-Most recently, Fabio Palamedi, a mentor and friend died of Covid.
-Right now, the last of my grandparents, Atilia, is in the hospital.
+In July, Fabio Palamedi, a mentor and friend died of Covid.
+Right now, the last of my grandparents alive, Atilia, is in the hospital.
 Accepting death and the end of things is something I struggle with. \
 \
-I have been thinking a lot about finding happiness.
+All of this makes me think a lot about finding happiness.
 At work, at life, in my relationships.
 Besides being a self-proclaimed pissed-off optimist, I confess that I have been overwhelmed recently.

-Stupidity and politics are now hurting or killing the ones I love more frequently.
+Stupidity, prejudice and politics are now hurting or killing the ones I love more frequently.
 Staying happy in my privilege bubble while the world falls apart isn’t easy.
 The ebbs and flows of doom and optimism are insanely hard for my mental health.

 My therapist, Helena, is helping me to cope with these dilemmas.
 It might sound like a truism, but here it is: everything that carries meaning will definitely bring painful moments.
 If change is the only thing that remains constant, pain is the sidekick.